Many domestic violence victim awareness groups offer the following advice:

 Many abusers try to pressure victims to drop the charges before trial.
 Once charges are brought, only the prosecuting attorney may drop the charges.
 Often at the time of trial, the abuser and the prosecutor agree on a guilty plea.
 If this happens, you will not be asked to testify.
 However, be prepared to testify in case an agreement is not reached.

-In most criminal cases involving a husband or wife, the abuser will not be sentenced to jail.
-The judge may choose from many sentencing options, including probation and counseling, which may be more beneficial for the entire family than sending the spouse to jail.
+In many criminal cases involving a husband or wife, the abuser will not be sentenced to jail, initially.
+The judge may choose from many sentencing options, including probation and counseling, a stay away order or restricted contact, which may be more beneficial for the entire family than sending the spouse to jail.
 In many cases, alcoholism or drug abuse may contribute to the abusive behavior, and the judge may order necessary treatment to help the abuser overcome his or her addiction.

 To qualify for this order, you must be a "person eligible for relief."
 This includes being a former or current spouse of the abuser; a person who has had a sexual relationship with and lived with the abuser for at least 90 days during the year; a person who is related to the abuser by blood or marriage and lived with the abuser for at least 90 days during the year; a vulnerable adult; or a person who has a child in common with the abuser.